Differential Equations as Fixpoints and Games: Relative Completeness for Rational

 The same proof reduces other fragments of \dGL to \systemicdlmus.
-Instead of restricting the game to force the players to make rational-valued choices, other restrictions on the strategies such as computability or continuity also ensure equiexpressiveness.
-For such restricted strategies, the corresponding fixpoints can be represented by variables, where the variables represent the strategically-reachable states of the fixpoint.
-Hence any game in such a fragment can be reduced to a single-player game by \Cref{thm:expressivenessreduction}.
+Instead of restricting the game to force the players to make rational-valued choices, other restrictions on the strategies such as computability, definability or continuity also ensure equiexpressiveness.
+Important is merely, that they can be enforced syntactically and ensure that games are countably branching.
+For any such restricted strategies, the corresponding fixpoints can be represented by \ivarname{s}, representing the strategically-reachable states of the fixpoint.
+Hence any game in such a fragment can be reduced to a single-player game by the argument from \Cref{thm:expressivenessreduction}.